dholt/openstack-lab/README.md

 > Option "pci_passthrough_whitelist" from group "DEFAULT" is deprecated.
 Use option "passthrough_whitelist" from group "pci".

 > Option "pci_alias" from group "DEFAULT" is deprecated.
 Use option "alias" from group "pci".

-## Lab Ideas:
-* provision image with packer, deploy with terraform, maybe a couple of terraform examples for small cluster
-* nodes pre-installed with devstack, packer, terraform, ubuntu image to base packer image on, packer and terraform files
-* need to look into numa node, scheduling, affinity, etc.
-* deploy images with docker-machine (doesn't support GPUs out of the box yet without libnvidia-container)